Global Friends Program

-The marketing & communications committee identifies communication channels within and outside the university community to feature WSWU’s mission and programs.
+The marketing and communications committee identifies communication channels within and outside the university community to feature WSWU’s mission and programs.
 It also plans to develop interactive communications, marketing and sales strategies.

 The scholarship committee provides ongoing oversight to the selection process of the Elizabeth Gray Danforth scholars.
 Each year, the Women’s Society sponsors a two-year full-tuition Washington University scholarship for an outstanding transfer student from the St. Louis Community College District.